 You should take your own pictures of the accident scene as well.

 In addition to getting the contact information of the other parties to the accident, you should also get the contact information of any witnesses around.
 Witnesses could establish that you weren’t at fault, or that other parties were at fault.
-A hit and run attorney like Joseph Greenwald Jr. can use all this information to help you overcome any serious property damage or personal injury lawsuits.
+A Shreveport car accident attorney like Joseph Greenwald Jr. can use all this information to help you overcome any serious property damage or personal injury lawsuits.